javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/02-rest-parameters-spread/article.md

 alert( Math.max(...arr1, ...arr2) ); // 8
 ```

-We can even combine the spread operator with normal values:
+We can even combine the spread syntax with normal values:

 ```js run